HeadachesCauses of Headaches

 If any muscle in your body tightens up and maintains that tension for a long period of time, it will eventually develop knots or nodule-like spots inside it.
-These knots are easy to find because in addition to having a distinct, nodule-like texture, they are tender when you apply pressure to them.
+These knots are easy to find because in addition to having a distinct, nodule-like texture, they are tender when pressure is applied to them.
 These tender knots within a contracted muscle are called myofascial trigger points.
-(Myo means muscle, and fascia is the connective tissue that holds it together.)
+(Myo means muscle, and fascia is the connective tissue that holds muscles together.)

 Although trigger points are sensitive to pressure, they initially don’t cause any problems.
 Yet over time, myofascial trigger points start producing a sensation of pain in distant sites.
 That type of pain is called referred pain, because it originates from places outside of where you perceive it.

 Pain referred from myofascial trigger points is called myofascial pain.
-If left untreated, myofacial pain may become chronic and develop into a condition known as myofascial pain syndrome (or myofascial pain disorder).
+If left untreated, myofascial pain may become chronic and develop into a condition known as myofascial pain syndrome or myofascial pain disorder.

-Below are some examples of referral patterns for specific trigger points in the neck and face muscles associated with headaches.
+Below are some examples of referral patterns for specific trigger points in the neck muscles associated with tension headaches.
 The black x sign indicates a trigger point within a muscle and areas marked in red illustrate where that trigger point sends referred pain:

 If something irritates a structure in your neck, your neck’s pain receptors pick up the pain signals and send them along nerve fibers to the spinal cord, and from there to the brain.
 The brain then interprets the signals and you become aware of pain.
 The nerves traveling to the brain inside your spinal cord form special “tracts”.
 (These tracts can be compared to roads along which nerve impulses travel to the brain).
 Your neck and head nerve fibers use the same spinal tract, which creates a potential for confusion.
 When a neck pain signal reaches the brain, due to intermingling of the neck and head sensory nerve fibers inside the spinal cord tract, the brain may “think” that the signal actually originated in the head.
 In this case you will feel a headache, even though what really hurts is your neck.

-If your neck muscles are dysfunctional and tight, eventually the joints, discs, and ligaments of your neck will also become affected and will develop mechanical dysfunctions.
+Note: If your neck muscles are dysfunctional and tight, eventually the joints, discs, and ligaments of your neck will also become affected and will develop mechanical dysfunctions.
 Conversely, inflamed joints, ligaments and cervical discs will eventually cause tightening of the neck muscles.
-Because of this, predisposing factors and possible causes for tension headaches and cervicogenic headaches are practically the same.
-These headache causes include:
+Because of this, the predisposing factors and possible causes of tension headaches and cervicogenic headaches are practically the same.